 - a.
 The officer should place the applicant in the appropriate band on the register using the Banding Structure.
 The date of entry in the band should be the date the last piece of evidence / information was submitted to verify that the criteria is met.
-In cases where applicants are ready for move on for local authority contracted supported housing / hostel provision then the date of entry into Band B will be backdated to the date the applicant moved into that provision.
-For young people leaving the care of the local authority children's services being placed in Band A, the date of entry in band will be backdated to their sixteenth birthday. - b.
+The exceptions to this are: - In cases where applicants are being placed in Band B due to being ready for move on from local authority contracted, supported housing / hostel provision which is not local authority homelessness provision, the date of entry into Band B will be backdated to the date the applicant moved into that provision.
+The date of registration will not be backdated. - For qualifying young people going into Band A who are ready to move on from short term supported / hostel homeless provision which is local authority / grant funded and where the young person is considered a child in need as a result of a statutory assessment carried out by one of the scheme local authorities in accordance with Children Act 1989, section 17, the date of entry in Band A will be the date they moved into that provision.
+The date of registration will not be backdated. - For those leaving the care of the local authority children's services for the first time, being placed in Band A, the date of entry in band will be backdated to their sixteenth birthday.
+Any subsequent Band A award will not be backdated to their sixteenth birthday and will follow the usual policy rules for awarding band effective dates.
+The date of registration will not be backdated. - b.
 If the officer believes there are exceptional circumstances which may mean that the applicant needs higher priority than the applicant would normally be given, the officer should refer to the procedure for applying discretion see Appendix 3. - c.
 The officer should refer to the local connection criteria as set out in s 3.2.8 of the scheme to ensure that a priority Band A or B is only awarded for a local authority area where a local connection can be confirmed as defined in the scheme.
 For all other local authority areas, the highest priority band that can be awarded will be Band C.